HealingTeddi Round 2 Begins

 To eloquently elaborate on this experience: it sucked.

 But to be more philosophical about it: since it sucked so bad last time, and we still kicked cancer's ass, we knew that we could handle it this time around

 So here we go: Cancer round 2

 So now, here we are, winding up for round 2.
 Thankfully, this time, things look much less intense.
 The surgical team in Sydney at St. George Hospital are lead by Prof. David Morris - a world leading expert in this disease - and they think that the tumour is very localised.
 She'll have to have another peritonectomy operation, just to be safe, but we expect that it will be much easier for her to recover - you know, only 7-10 days in the hospital.
-No biggie.
-And she gets to keep her all of her colon this time.
+And we expect she will get to keep her all of her colon this time.
 How wonderful.
 So, peritonectomy number two!
 Easy done mate, right?

 Well... relatively so.
 We are very optimistic, and in good spirits about this.
 But I do think it is important to turn back to the internet for keeping people informed, and help direct some support towards our family.
 So I've set up "Round 2" here on my personal webpage, where I'll blog about our thoughts, emotions and experiences as we venture through this chapter of our lives.

 So, Thanks for coming along.
 Let's all, once again, get behind Teddi, and cheer her onwards as she journeys toward good health.
 I sincerely believe that this will be the end of her battle with this cancer.
 After this, I am confident that she will be cured.
 So let's guide her through this tough time with some LOVE, shall we?
 After all, it worked last time :-)